TFCA Annual Conference Graphic

 In this presentation, Jason Corthell shares his personal journey through addiction, PTSD, depression, and anxiety, highlighting his struggles and challenges.
 He also discusses the wellness program he and Dr. Elizabeth Fletcher developed for his organization, emphasizing the importance of culturally competent mental health and self-care.

-Jason will share his empowering experience of turning his struggles into Post Traumatic Growth, a phenomenon just starting to gain traction.
-He serves as a powerful example of resilience and personal growth can move mountains.
+Jason will share his empowering experience of turning his struggles into Post-Traumatic Growth, a phenomenon just starting to gain traction.
+He serves as a powerful example of how resilience and personal growth can move mountains.

-Furthermore, he has established a non-profit organization to provide support and assistance to other first responders and veterans facing similar challenges, demonstrating his commitment to helping those in need.
-Truly a journey of walking the walk.
+Furthermore, he has established a non-profit organization to support and assist other first responders and veterans facing similar challenges, demonstrating his commitment to helping those in need.
+This is truly a journey of walking the walk.

 SFMO Overview of Divisions